 Certain Medicaid-funded and certain other publicly funded programs allow a recipient of home care services (or that person’s representative) to select and supervise the care provider and further allow the selection of a family or household member of that person as a paid care provider.

-Under these programs, the particular services to be provided and the number of hours of paid work are described in a written agreement, usually called a “plan of care,” developed and approved by the program after an assessment of the services the recipient of care requires and that person’s existing supports, such as unpaid assistance provided by family or household members.
+Under these programs, the particular services to be provided and the number of hours of paid services are described in a written agreement, usually called a “plan of care,” developed with the individual and approved by the program after an assessment of the services the recipient of care requires and that person’s existing circumstances, such as unpaid assistance provided by family or household members (often called “natural supports”).

 What is the significance of an FLSA employment relationship?

-The FLSA requires, among other things, the payment of minimum wage and overtime compensation to all workers who are employees, i.e., who are in an employment relationship with an employer.
+The FLSA requires, among other things, the payment of at least the minimum wage as well as overtime compensation to all workers who are employees, i.e., who are in an employment relationship with an employer (and the FLSA applies because in addition, the employer is covered by the FLSA and the employee is not exempt from the Act).
 See Fact Sheet #13: Employment Relationship Under the Fair Labor Standards Act.
 Under the FLSA, family or household members can be hired as employees of other family or household members to provide home care services, creating an employment relationship.
-If such an employment relationship is created, it is subject to the requirements of the FLSA.
+If such an employment relationship is created (and neither the companionship services nor the live-in domestic service employee exemptions apply, see Fact Sheet # 79A: Companionship Services Under the Fair Labor Standards Act and Fact Sheet #79B: Live-in Domestic Service Workers Under the Fair Labor Standards Act), it is subject to the requirements of the FLSA.

 Ordinarily, under the FLSA, including in the context of domestic service work such as home care, if an employment relationship exists, all hours worked by an employee for an employer must be paid.
-See Fact Sheet #79D: Hours Worked Applicable to Domestic Service Employment Under the Fair Labor Standards Act (FLSA).
-For example, if an elderly person hires a certified nursing assistant (CNA) to provide medical care in her home and the elderly person and CNA agree that the CNA will work and be paid for 30 hours per week, if the CNA actually works for 35 hours in a given week, she must be paid for all 35 hours.
+See Fact Sheet #79D: Hours Worked Applicable to Domestic Service Employment Under the Fair Labor Standards Act.
+For example, if an 80-year-old woman hires a certified nursing assistant (CNA) to provide medical care in her home and the woman and CNA agree that the CNA will work and be paid for 30 hours per week, if the CNA actually works for 35 hours in a given week, she must be paid for all 35 hours.

 What is the scope of a paid family or household care provider’s FLSA employment relationship?

 When a paid care provider is a family or household member of the person receiving home care services, the decision to hire the family or household member does not turn all care provided into employment.
 There is both a familial or household relationship and an employment relationship, and only hours worked within the scope of the employment relationship are covered by the FLSA.
-In these circumstances, the employment relationship is limited by a “plan of care” or other written agreement developed with the involvement and approval of the
+In these circumstances, the employment relationship is usually limited by a “plan of care” or other written agreement developed with the involvement of the individual and approval of the Medicaid-funded or other program.

-For example, a familial relationship, but not an employment relationship, exists where a father assists his adult, physically disabled son with eating dinner and bathing in the evenings.
-If the son enrolled in a Medicaid-funded or certain other publicly funded program and the father became his son’s paid care provider under a program-approved plan of care that funded eight hours per day of services, the father would then also be in an employment relationship with his son for purposes of the FLSA.
+For example, a familial relationship, but not an employment relationship, exists where a father assists his adult son with a physical disability with eating dinner and bathing in the evenings.
+If the son enrolled in a Medicaid-funded program and the father became his son’s paid care provider under a program-approved plan of care that funded eight hours per day of services, the father would then also be in an employment relationship with his son for purposes of the FLSA.
 If the requirements described below are met, the father’s employment relationship with his son extends only to the eight hours per day of paid work contemplated in the plan of care.
 The assistance he provides at other times stems from his familial relationship and is not part of that employment relationship and therefore need not be paid.
-If, based on the structure of the program, a state or other agency was also an employer of the father, see Fact Sheet #79E: Joint Employment in Domestic Service Employment Under the Fair Labor Standards Act (FLSA), this interpretation would also apply to the employment relationship between the father and that agency.
+If, based on the structure of the program, a state or other agency was also an employer of the father, this interpretation would also apply to the employment relationship between the father and that agency.

 What are the requirements for the application of this special interpretation limiting the scope of the employment relationship of paid family and household care providers?